Turkey says Syria town about to fall as Islamic State advances

 Islamic State, an al Qaeda offshoot, has ramped up its offensive in recent days against the mainly Kurdish border town, despite being targeted by U.S.-led coalition air strikes aimed at halting its progress.

-"They are about 50 metres (55 yards) inside the southwest of the city," Abdulrahman said.
+"They are about 50 meters inside the southwest of the city," Abdulrahman said.

 An estimated 180,000 people have fled into Turkey from the Kobani region following the Islamic State advance.
 More than 2,000 Syrian Kurds including women and children were evacuated from the town after the latest fighting, a member of the Kurdish Democratic Union Party (PYD) said on Monday.

-Before the offensive, Kobani, known as Ayn al-Arab in Arabic, was home to refugees from the civil war that pits rebels against President Bashar al-Assad and has deteriorated into hundreds of localised battles between different factions.
+Before the offensive, Kobani, known as Ayn al-Arab in Arabic, was home to refugees from the civil war which pits rebels against President Bashar al-Assad and has deteriorated into hundreds of localized battles between different factions.

 The most powerful of the myriad militias fighting against Assad, Islamic State has boosted its forces with foreign fighters and defectors from other rebel groups.
 It gained additional heavy weaponry after its fighters swept through northern Iraq in June, seizing arms from the fleeing Iraqi army.